 While WordPress powers much of the web there are several other CMS systems that are less RSS-friendly.

 If you are reading this and working on your own website you may need to ask your website developer to enable and/or create an RSS feed for you.
-I've put together several steps to help you create custom RSS feeds should this be your objective.
+Here are several steps to help you create custom RSS feeds should this be your objective.

-For Joomla I would recommend installing an RSS plugin such as gsRSSFeed.
+For Joomla, it is recommended to install an RSS plugin such as gsRSSFeed.
 This plugin will make setting up an RSS feed in Joomla as simple as possible.

-Magento is an online storefront CMS used to sell things online.
-Magento has some great RSS functionality built in and excellent documentation on how to create custom RSS feeds so I recommend:
+Magento is an online storefront CMS used for eCommerce.
+Magento has some great RSS functionality built-in and excellent documentation on how to create custom RSS feeds, such as:

 eCommerce RSS feeds are super useful and can be used to tell customers about new products, specials, or even automate product-filled newsletters using a tool like FeedOtter.

-While not holding a significant percent of market share the CMS expression engine is one of the most popular among business websites.
-If you are looking for the RSS feed from a company blog or newsroom the following tips may be helpful.
+While not holding a significant percentage of market share, the CMS Expression Engine is one of the most popular among business websites.
+If you are looking for the RSS feed from a company blog or newsroom, the following tips may be helpful.

 These resources will help you set up RSS for ExpressionEngine:

-While most sites on the web have an RSS feed to help promote and syndicate their content its not always the case.
-Hopefully this guide provided some insight into where RSS feeds most commonly reside and how to set them up if you’re working on your own website and how to find an RSS feed.
+While most sites on the web have an RSS feed to help promote and syndicate their content it is not always the case.
+Hopefully, this guide provided some insight into where RSS feeds most commonly reside and how to set them up if you’re working on your own website and how to find an RSS feed.